peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 ### Migrating Old Experiment Data (`migrate_experiment.ps1`)

-This script provides a safe, non-destructive workflow to upgrade older, legacy experiment directories to be compatible with the current analysis pipeline.
+This script provides a safe, non-destructive workflow to upgrade older, `config.ini.archived`-based experiments to the modern, manifest-driven format.
 The original data is always preserved.

+**What it does:**
+The `migrate_experiment.ps1` script automates a copy-then-migrate process:

+1.  **Copy**: It takes a source directory and copies it to a new, timestamped folder inside `output/migrated_experiments/`.
+2.  **Migrate**: It then calls `experiment_manager.py --migrate` on this new directory.
+The manager orchestrates the internal upgrade:
+    *   **Reverse-Engineer Parameters**: It analyzes the old `config.ini.archived` files to determine the original experiment's parameters.
+    *   **Generate Manifest**: It creates a new `experiment_manifest.json`, permanently recording these parameters for the migrated experiment.
+    *   **Clean & Reprocess**: It removes all the old `config.ini.archived` files and re-runs the analysis on every replication to ensure they are consistent with the new manifest.
+    *   **Finalize**: It generates a final `experiment_summary.json` for the now-modern experiment.

+This approach leaves the original data completely untouched and brings legacy results into full compliance with the current framework.

 ### Auditing a Study (`audit_study.ps1`)